sbiryukova/Course-Project-Getting-Cleaning-Data-/README.md

-# Course-Project-Getting-Cleaning-Data-
+# Course Project (Getting & Cleaning Data Course)

-A repo for "Getting and Cleaning Data" Course Project
+This is a repo for "Getting and Cleaning Data" Course Project.